 Other computer and technology-related events in 2018

-The European Union GDPR (General Data Protection Regulation) law goes into effect on May 25, 2018 for companies who conduct business in the EU.
+The European Union GDPR (General Data Protection Regulation) law went into effect on May 25, 2018, for companies who conduct business in the EU.
 Some of the new laws GDPR enforces include:

 - Companies must provide the ability for people to view, download, and delete data about themselves that is stored on the companies servers.